linagora/linshare-docker/README.md

 This docker-compose aims to make possible to quickly run a Linshare appliance.
 It consists of several containers :

-* Tomcat with Linshare User's interface and server inside
+* Tomcat with Linshare server
 * Postgresql for the server
 * Apache2 with Linshare Admin's interface
 * Apache2 with Linshare UploadRequest's interface
+* Apache2 with Linshare User's interface
 * Apache2 acting as a reverse-proxy for the above (except Postgresql)
 * Opensmtp server configured in relay mode
 * ClamAV server to be used by Tomcat